-Our clinical trial services were unaffected by the coronavirus pandemic during the first quarter of 2020.
+There was no material affect to our clinical trial services by the coronavirus pandemic during the second quarter of 2020.
 However, the timelines for future clinical trial services could be extended in the future as a result of the pandemic, which could delay or otherwise adversely affect our revenue.
 Because our fees are directly related to third party costs of our vendors, our clinical trial service revenues in future periods are likely to be affected by our vendors' ability to operate and the activities of trial candidates due to the effects of the pandemic and mitigating activities.
-Our first quarter results may not be indicative of future revenues or costs associated with these clinical trials.
+Our second quarter results may not be indicative of future revenues or costs associated with these clinical trials.